-The typical animals that can be found in the Romanian forests are: roebuck (Capreoluscapreolus), red deer (Cervuselaphus), wild boar (Susscrofa), fox (Vulpesvulpes), hare (Lepus europaeus).
-The fauna species of European interest that are found in Romania and which require a strict protection are: bear (Ursus arctos), about 40% of the European population, wolf (Canis lupus), about 30% of the European population, lynx (Lynx lynx), wild cat (Felissylvestris), otter (Lutralutra) etc.
+The typical animals that can be found in the Romanian forests are: roebuck (Capreolus capreolus), red deer (Cervus elaphus), wild boar (Sus scrofa), fox (Vulpes vulpes), hare (Lepus europaeus).
+The fauna species of European interest that are found in Romania and which require a strict protection are: bear (Ursus arctos), wolf (Canis lupus), lynx (Lynx lynx), wild cat (Felis silvestris), otter (Lutra lutra) etc.

 In Romania there is a rich tradition of game species management, tradition developed and perfected by foresters.
-Carpathians, by their geographical position, the variety of landscape and rich hydrographic network, are an ideal habitat for maintaining viable populations of animals from different species and vigorous specimens.
+Carpathians, by their geographical position, the variety of landscape and the rich hydrographic network, are an ideal habitat for maintaining viable populations of animals from different species and vigorous specimens.
 The presence of large carnivores (brown bear, wolf and lynx) is an element that favours the development process of natural selection and the emergence of exceptional trophies.